sunfishcode/rfcs/text/0000-io-safety.md

 encapsulation boundaries by creating aliases to raw handles held privately elsewhere, causing [spooky action at a distance].

+And in specialized circumstances, violating I/O safety could even lead to violating memory safety.
+For example, in theory it should be possible to make a safe wrapper around an `mmap` of a file descriptor created by Linux's [`memfd_create`] system call and pass `&[u8]`s to safe Rust, since it's an anonymous open file which other processes wouldn't be able to access.
+However, without I/O safety, other code in the program could accidentally call `write` or `ftruncate` on the file descriptor, breaking the memory-safety invariants of `&[u8]`.

 This RFC introduces a path to gradually closing this loophole by introducing:

  - A new concept, I/O safety, to be documented in the standard library